Encode-Expert-Solidity-Team-12/GasOptimisationFoundry/README.md

 - [ ] avoid repetitive checks (understand logic and flow of code)
 - [ ] avoid public variables if you dont need getters
-- [ ] reduce number of parameters - pack parameters to one parameter called data.
-In code you have to unpack them ( additional computation)
 - [ ] for all public function, input parameters are copied to memory automatically - if a function can be only external (not public), make it external - this way parameters are read from calldata directly
 - [ ] order of the function affects cost when calling a function - move often called functions at the beginning (not